Improving Quantum Simulation Efficiency of Final State Radiation with Dynamic Quantum Circuits: Details of the original Quantum Parton Shower (QPS) algorithm

 \subsubsection{Number registers \texorpdfstring{$\ket{n_{\phi}}, \ket{n_{a}}, \ket{n_{b}}$}{nphi, na, nb}}

 The number registers are used to count the number of each particle type at each step.
 In particular, at step $m$ each of $\ket{n_{\phi}}, \ket{n_{a}}, \ket{n_{b}}$ stores a binary number between $0$ and $n_I+m$, the maximum possible number of particles at step $m$.
-Also note that the total
+Also note that the total is constrained by